oscar-99/ml-tweezers/README.md

   - Smarter sampling of the training and testing sets?
   - Iterative point generation needs to work with testing and training sets.
   - Fix data leakage by rewriting the data generation and processing functions.

+## 12/2/2020
+- So far:
+  - Fixed data leak and completely reworked simulation and processing.
+  - Fixed incorrect computation of gamma where hardcoded 'radius' was used instead of 'r' variable.
+  - Generated new 15000 point dataset and began training new network after mistakes were fixed.